mohammadsh96/reading-notes/projects.md

 with the front-end:

-the user will be able to make real `Purchase order` and do `payments` for the products or services
+the user will be able to make move between categories and Read real books and make real `Purchase order` and do `payments` for the products or services

 sending real `Emails ` and `phone calls` and `locations`